MSW Application Requirements

 The personal statement is a critical part of your admission application because it gives us the opportunity to review your writing skills and provides us with a great deal of information about you, your experiences and your goals.
 We do not offer individual interviews and often the personal statement will determine your success in the application process.
 You may submit the personal statement online when you complete your application or you may mail this personal statement separately to the Office of Graduate and Professional Admissions.

-In a three to four page typed narrative, please address the questions below.
+Please address each of the questions below in a typed narrative.
 You may add any additional information that may be helpful to the admissions committee.
+The personal statement must be typed and 750-1,000 words in total.
 Students applying for readmission should review the reapplication process guidelines.

 - What are your reasons for applying to Rutgers University School of Social Work?
 Discuss how your personal, professional, and/or community experiences and values affected your decision.